Detroit - Eastern Market

 Aside from being the city’s favorite market, Eastern Market has become an increasingly lively and diverse neighborhood.
 The surrounding area in recent years has attracted new businesses, including an eclectic mix of restaurants, bars, and brick-and-mortar shops and added new residential units as more people seek to live in the neighborhood.
 Eastern Market is well connected by the Dequindre Cut greenway to the river to the south and Hamtramck to the north.

-Eastern Market has a strong artistic reputation, with more than 40 murals scattered throughout the neighborhood, mostly produced through the annual Murals In The Market event, as well as local and internationally recognized galleries, studios, and makerspaces, including Wasserman Projects, The Red Bull House of Art, and OmniCorp Detroit, and live music from well-known jazz and blues performers can be heard at Bert’s Market Place.
+Eastern Market has a strong artistic reputation with more than 40 murals scattered throughout the neighborhood, mostly produced through the annual Murals In The Market event, as well as local and internationally recognized galleries, studios, and maker spaces, including Wasserman Projects, The Red Bull House of Art, and OmniCorp Detroit.
+Live music from well-known jazz and blues performers can also be heard at Bert’s Market Place.
 Though the Detroit Lions have official tailgating at Ford Field, many fans prefer Eastern Market as their home game tailgating spot, and shuttles run continuously between the two locations.